 Some students may also need additional assistance in writing, reading, or mathematics.
 Your academic advisor will ensure that you receive the appropriate supplemental instruction or tutorial services through AESP, the Writing Center, and Math Lab.
 Your academic advisor will also interface with the Living Learning Center Coordinator in your residence hall and make sure that you are receiving services during the evening hours.

-- Living Learning Center - located in Jubilee Hall, Crosthwaite Hall and New Livingstone Hall
+- Living Learning Center - located in Crosthwaite Hall, Jubilee Hall, New Livingstone Hall and Shane Hall

-- Writing Center - located in the Boyd House
+- Writing Center - located in DuBois Hall, Room 119

 - Math Lab - located in Jubilee Hall